arifulhaqueuc/flask-restapi/README.md

-Flask Restful API
+About the Project
 ===
-A RestAPI developed in Python/Flask, and its Flask-RESTful extension.
-This is a RESTful Web API application that can perform CRUD operations on a simple list.
+This is a Restful API developed in Python/Flask.
+The objective of this application is to perform CRUD operations on a given list.

 #### Concepts Used
  - Python/Flask